 Older homes, especially in the Twin Cities, often come with quirky or inconvenient conditions.
 But this isn’t always a loss!
 An odd space can be transformed into a great space to display art, trinkets, or houseplants (especially if they’re by a window!).

 Our team of kitchen designers has experience working in all kinds of spaces throughout Minneapolis, the Twin Cities, and beyond: older homes, established ramblers, condos, and mid-century modern houses.

 They can bring innovative solutions for turning unusual existing architectural features into functional areas.
 For example, we could easily design a banquette to utilize a deep or acute corner space.
 That way, you’re not losing valuable space!

 Consideration #4: Embrace Your Home’s Character

-If other spaces in your home have aspects of charm and character that you love, we could thread them into your kitchen design.
-Your designer can help you find ways to connect different rooms using deliberate material choices and thoughtful details.
+If other spaces in your home have aspects of charm and character that you love, an experienced designer can help you thread them into your new kitchen design.
+Your designer can help you find ways to connect the different areas in your home through specific, deliberate material choices and strategic design details.